 The castle itself isn't open to visitors.
 There's a small flower exhibition in the castle's chapel, but the rest of the 12th-century castle is only accessible if you host or attend an event there.
 That's a bit of a pity, but it still forms a beautiful backdrop for Floralia and willingly lets itself be photographed.

 The dungeon tower does open to the public and the rooms on all four floors are decorated according to different themes.
 The climb up to the rooftop terrace is worth it for the view over Brussels and the Flemish countryside.

-Every year, there's also a Venetian Parade at Floralia.
-Taking place on a weekend, the parade is not as much a parade as a group of people dressed up in beautiful Venetian costumes who roam around the gardens, seperately or in duos.
+Every year, there's also a Venetian Parade in Floralia.
+Taking place on a weekend, the parade is not as much a parade as a group of people dressed up in beautiful Venetian costumes who roam around the gardens, separately or in duos.

 The Groot-Bijgaarden castle and gardens

 The original Groot-Bijgaarden castle dates back to the 12th century, but it was changed throughout the centuries.
 Most of what we see now dates back to the 14th and the 17th century, making the castle a mixture of medieval and renaissance styles.
 It's located in a natural setting, surrounded by a moat and its beautiful gardens.

 The current landscaping of those gardens comes from the architect Louis Fuchs (19th century) who's designed several parks around Belgium, including the Parc du Waux-Hall in Mons.